CrayLabs/SmartSim-Scaling/driverinference/README.md

 ## Standard Inference

-Co-located deployment is the preferred method for running tightly coupled inference workloads with SmartSim, however, if you want to deploy the Orchestrator database and the application on different nodes, you want to use standard deployment.
+Colocated deployment is the preferred method for running tightly coupled inference workloads with SmartSim, however, if you want to deploy the Orchestrator database and the application on different nodes, you want to use standard deployment.